Information for Students

 There are lots of maps and signs around school to help you find your way around but the best thing you can do is ask someone.
 Everyone has been in year 7 and understands that it takes a while to find your way around.

-You will be given a planner on your first day at Brookfield.
-A planner is a bit like a diary, it will contain lots of important information that you will need in lessons.
+You will be given a Student Organiser on your first day at Brookfield.
+It is a bit like a diary as it contains lots of important information that you will need in lessons.
 Sometimes staff might ask you to write some information about some classwork or homework in your planner.
 You must have your planner in school every day.
-Your form tutor will sign your planner each week and your parents should sign it every weekend.
-It is also a good place for your parents to write a note for your form tutor if needed.

 Do I bring all my school books to school every day?

-Where do I pay in money to put on my account?
+How do I put money into my account?

 What is a conduct card?